 My favorite high-school-party memory involves the first boy I ever kissed throwing up on me.
 We were 18, he was drunk, I was sober, and I was trying to comfort him as he stumbled around in our mutual friend’s backyard, the alcohol making him sick and silly.
-He approached me as I sat on a bench in the backyard and began to tell me how happy he was that we were friends, because, in his words, I was “poetic, like Britney Spears.”
+I was sitting on a bench; he came up and started telling me how happy he was that we were friends, because, in his words, I was “poetic, like Britney Spears.”
 Then he threw up on my shoes.
 It was perfect in its absurdity, and the memory has always stayed with me.

 The People Who Bring You High School in movies or on television would have you believe that everyone just sprints through all of life’s standard checkpoints unimpeded.
 I believed them, and as a result I spent roughly 75% of my high school experience thinking I was “doing youth wrong,” because I spent more time playing DreamPhone and eating ice cream and laughing with my best friends on Saturday nights than I did drinking out of red Solo cups and making out with boys or breaking laws.
 This is not to say that I NEVER went to a party or made out with anyone or broke a law (OK, I didn’t break any laws, but I did wear silver lipstick for most of 1998, and that counts as far as I’m concerned), but my life was not a party scene from a John Hughes movie.
 For a long time I thought that meant I was terrible at being a high school student, when all it really meant was that I was just pretty good at being myself.